maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 ### Forbid Floats ### {#Forbid_Floats}

-If set to `true`, then any answer of the student which has a floating point number will be rejected as invalid.
+If set to `yes`, then any answer of the student which has a floating point number will be rejected as invalid.
 Student's sometimes use floating point numbers when they should use fractions.
 This option prevents problems with approximations being used.

 ### Require lowest terms ### {#Require_lowest_terms}

-When this option is set to `true`, any coefficients or other rational numbers in an expression, must be written in lowest terms.
+When this option is set to `yes`, any coefficients or other rational numbers in an expression, must be written in lowest terms.
 Otherwise the answer is rejected as "invalid".
 This enables the teacher to reject answers, and not consider them further.

 ### Check Students answer's type ### {#Check_Type}

-If this option is set to `true` then unless the student's expression is the same [Maxima](../CAS/Maxima.md#Types_of_object) as the teacher's correct answer, then the attempt will be rejected as invalid.
+If this option is set to `yes` then unless the student's expression is the same [Maxima](../CAS/Maxima.md#Types_of_object) as the teacher's correct answer, then the attempt will be rejected as invalid.